Top 5 Competitive Sports for Adults Over 40

 Maintaining strength as we age is a major concern, and in your 40s and 50s is when it all starts to go downhill.
 Fortunately, there are plenty of athletes well past 40 who do well in strength sports if they work at it.

 If you’re looking to show up the younger guys at the gym, putting up big weights in the squat, bench and deadlift is the surest way to get them to start calling you sir.
 You can compete in local events, but if you get good you might even earn yourself a few records at the masters level.

 Even if you don’t want to go whole-hog with the powerlifting thing, there are bench-press-only competitions you can compete in and spare yourself from all that heavy leg and back training.
-For people with back issues or those who are concerned about them, this is a great compromise.

 How to Get Started